So, you want to come to Ireland to visit family,

 You must provide evidence of family ties to your home country if you want your family ties to be considered.

-You must declare your family status
+You must declare your family status - you could be asked for:

 - Original birth certificates for your family (children)